printerboi/recipes/README.md

-# recipes
+# Recipes

-Simple collection of recipes
+Welcome to this repository.
+Here I will store recipes that I cooked.
+Feel free to reuse the recipes.